 Some importers are filing one protest per importer-of-record number every few months to catch liquidated entries as they occur.

 While protests remain a primary tool for preserving refund rights, it is still unclear whether CBP will ultimately rely on the protest process for all refunds or implement a separate administrative solution.
-Filing protests now should be viewed as a risk management step, helping ensure you do not miss statutory deadlines while the broader refund process is still being defined.
+Filing protests now should be viewed as a risk management step, helping ensure you do not miss statutory deadlines while the broader refund process beyond the initial rollout of CAPE is still being defined.

 Since the Supreme Court’s decision, filing actions in the Court of International Trade has moved from a theoretical option to an active strategy.
 Thousands of importers have already filed CIT actions to preserve their rights to refunds.